danerwilliams/danewilliams.com/content/journal/cobblestone-retroactive.md

 #### Remarkable growth

-Clay is the hottest startup in NYC, and just several of the fastest growing startups in the entire world right now.
+Clay is the hottest startup in NYC, and among a few of the fastest growing startups in the entire world right now.
 I cannot share revenue metrics but they are absolutely wild, think a similar trajectory to [Ramp](https://ramp.com) in 2021.

 #### High leverage role